privacyguides/privacyguides.org/docs/productivity.en.md

     ![CryptPad logo](assets/img/productivity/cryptpad.svg){ align=right }

     **CryptPad** is a private-by-design alternative to popular office tools.
 All content is end-to-end encrypted.
-Do note that it uses JavaScript to handle encryption, so you must trust the provider to the extent that they do not inject any malicious JavaScript to get your private key.
-Consider self-hosting to mitigate this threat.

     [Visit cryptpad.fr](https://cryptpad.fr){ .md-button .md-button--primary } [Privacy Policy](https://cryptpad.fr/pad/#/2/pad/view/GcNjAWmK6YDB3EO2IipRZ0fUe89j43Ryqeb4fjkjehE/){ .md-button }

     ??? downloads

         - [:fontawesome-brands-github: Source](https://github.com/xwiki-labs/cryptpad)

+!!! warning
+    CryptPad uses JavaScript to handle encryption, so you must trust the provider to the extent that they do not inject any malicious JavaScript to get your private key.
+Consider self-hosting to mitigate this threat.

 ## Blogging